Where to Begin?

 - Your grandfather just passed away, and your grandmother is living alone for the first time in forty years.

-- Your father doesn't dress as spiffily as he once did and has stopped shaving and doing other personal care rituals.
+- Your father doesn't dress as spiffily as they once did and has stopped shaving and doing other personal care rituals.

 - Mom has a fender bender at the mall for the second time this year.

-- Dad seems distracted or forgetful when you speak to him on the phone.
+- Dad seems distracted or forgetful when you speak to them on the phone.